rustyio/dasht/README.md

 ### Boards

+A single Dasht instance can host multiple dashboards.
+Each dashboard is split into a 12x12 grid;

 ### Tiles

 ### Custom Tiles

 Dasht is also extensible.
 It ships with three types of plugins ('metric', 'chart, and 'map') that are suitable for most uses.
 New plugins are fairly easy to write.
 A simple plugin takes around 30 lines of Javascript.

+### Other Settings

 # TODO